 Conclusion: Is It good For Your Professional Development To Talk About Your Mental Health Issues At The Interview?

 Talking about mental health issues at the job interview is a double-sided stick, and in the vast majority of circumstances, it is not advisable.
 However, it is not an instant disqualification!
-It still scores you important points for honesty and integrity, and if you talk about lessons you learned and your plan to improve, it might not bury your chances to get hired at all.
+It still scores you important points for honesty and integrity, and if you talk about lessons you learned and your career advancement plan to improve, it might not bury your chances to get hired at all.